khadas/khadas_docs/linux/source/vim1/Bluetooth.md

 * **Troubleshooting**

-If your bluetooth doesn't work anymore, you can try to restart the bluetooth service manually.
+If the Bluetooth hangs or behaves abnormally, you can restart the Bluetooth service manually.

 ```
 $ sudo systemctl restart bluetooth-power-fixup.service